yamgent/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should work on both 32-bits and 64-bits system.
+6. Should boot up and be ready for user input within 2 seconds.
+7. Should comply with [IAAB-1337](#IAAB-1337) standards set by [IAAB](#IAAB).

 ## Appendix D : Glossary

+##### IAAB

+> International Association of Address Booking.
+Founded by Wang Leng, the organization provides several internationally recognized standards in regards to interoperability of address book programs.

+##### IAAB-1337

+> Proposed format that address book programs should ideally follow in order to ensure compatibility with other address book programs.

 ##### Mainstream OS